kitschpatrol/eleventy-plugin-parcel/README.md

 ### Dependencies

 This plugin is designed for Eleventy 2.x and Parcel 2.x.
 It is _not_ compatible with Eleventy 1.x.
-It has not yet been tested with Elevent 3.x.
+It has not yet been tested with Eleventy 3.x.
 Node 14+ is required.

-The installation instrutions below assume you already have an Elevent 2.x project that you want to add Parcel to.
+The installation instrutions below assume you already have an Eleventy 2.x project that you want to add Parcel to.

 ### Installation